braidn/Knowledge-Repo/Serverless.md

   * Often times used to work with complex data or video.
   * Perfect for any task that has multiple steps to get to a particular result.

+## Data Layer

+* Perhaps one of the trickiest parts of working effectively within a serverless architecture
+* The idea of distributed systems here is essential in successfully creating a data layer that’s not too rigid.
+* One of the best approaches is to look into CQRS tooling.
+* Sometimes it is helpful to think of data as a fluid object throughout the system versus a stationary object that the system pulls from.

 ## Testing

 * If the serverless functions are running in lambda, the run-local-lambda package can invoke handlers with event data.